 Tuscan tour combo: Biking & wine in San Gimignano & Montalcino

-- Bike in two regions of Tuscany: Chianti Classico and San Gimaigno
+Bike in two regions of Tuscany: Chianti Classico and San Gimignano

 This takes us to a Chianti Classico landmark: Castello Volpaia, a medieval hamlet that tops a hill where fox (volpe) once roamed.
 (Being the highest village in this vicinity, we’re facing one of the tours’ longest climbs.)
 Today the entire village has been taken over and restored by the Castello Volpaia winery, which tucks its winemaking equipment discretely behind the ancient stone walls of this borgo.
 Those who wish can sample their first Chiantis and Super Tuscans at the winery’s drop-in tasting room.
 Then it’s a long descent all the way back to the hotel.

 For dinner, we visit another medieval landmark: Badia a Coltibuono, an 11th century abbey where monks produced some of Chianti’s earliest wines and today Lorenza di Medici runs her cooking school.
 Dinner offers haute versions of Tuscany’s cucina rustica.
 [25 miles]

 L, D • Le Noci

 Today we do a loop ride through classic Chianti territory, accompanied by stone walls hedged with lavender and rosemary, rustic sharecropper farmhouses, stately villas, ancient olive groves, and signs of the Black Rooster everywhere.
 Just as in medieval times, patches of cultivated land alternate with dense forests that seem ready to burst with Renaissance falconers on horseback.
 We’ll bike through some of the towns that were members of the Chianti League (a military coalition before it had anything to do with wine), including Gaiole in Chianti, where we’ll stop for lunch.